 South Metro Fine Arts Academy

-The South Metro Fine Arts Academy is a ministry of Capitol Hill Baptist Church that exists to promote the gifts of the arts, as well as a response to the Giver of these gifts.
-We seek to provide a teaching environment of encouragement and care.
+The South Metro Fine Arts Academy exists at Capitol Hill Baptist Church to provide a teaching environment of encouragement, care, and excellence that promotes the gifts of the arts, and offers a response to the Giver of these gifts.

 Music Instruction